ICI3D/DAIDD/schedule/index.md

 ----------------------------------------------------------------------

-- {: .tz data-start="2430"} Tea with North American Faculty
+- {: .tz data-start="2430"} There will not be a tea session today

 ### Saturday

-- {: .tz data-start="1330"} Tea with African Faculty
+- {: .tz data-start="1330"} There will not be a tea session today
 - {: .shadow} Zi not available for Tea

 **_Special session_ (Africa) 15:00-16:30**